 What is the new technical idea?

-Over the past decade, the PV market has experienced unprecedented growth.
-[1-2] According to the International Renewable Energy Agency report [3-4], solar energy installation exceeded the combined new capacity of coal, gas and nuclear power in 2017.
-This rapid deployment has come with new challenges regarding module reliability: 1) over 90% of global PV installations are less than 10 years old, and 2) there has been over a 90% reduction in module price in the past decade mainly due to the use of new materials and new technologies.
+The US annual energy consumption from solar and other renewable sources exceeded coal for the first time in over 130 years since 2019 .
+Among the renewable energy sources, the solar market has experienced unprecedented growth.
+[2-4].
+This rapid growth in solar panel installation has come with new challenges regarding module reliability: 1) over 90% of global PV installations are less than 10 years old, and 2) there has been over a 90% reduction in module price in the past decade mainly due to the use of new materials and new technologies.
 These statistics mean that there is a lack of long-term historical data about module reliability, and even if such data were available, it may not be useful because new materials and components may perform differently than their more expensive predecessors.
 A literature review from NREL reported that the median rate of degradation for exposure up to 10 years was significantly higher than that of 10 years and longer.
-A recent study on degradation rates of PV modules in hot-dry desert climates over a period of 12 years showed that about 50% of PV modules had degradation rates over 1 %/year.
+A recent worldwide study on nearly 2 GW of PV fields inspection shows that total module defects are above 25%, and the annual increase in the defects related to polymeric components rose to 50% in 2019.
 Therefore, it is significantly important to study degradation and failure mechanisms, and develop measurement science to accurately predict the field performance of materials in modules, especially for new materials used in the emerging technologies without any historical field data (e.g., bifacial passivated emitter and rear contact (PERC) modules).

 The long-term reliability of a PV module is highly affected by the degradation behavior of the polymeric components within the module, such as the encapsulant and backsheet .
 For example, corrosion, a major field failure mode leading to loss of power, is strongly accelerated by acetic acid, a product from degradation of encapsulant ethylene vinyl acetate (EVA).
 The cracking and delamination of the backsheet due to degradation can lead to the dielectric breakdown of PV systems and safety concerns as well as lower reliability of PV modules.
 However, current standardized test methods used for qualifying PV components and modules are only useful for detecting premature failures, and not for predicting service life or ensuring long-term reliability of products.
 This is problematic because degradation of the PV modules can be non-linear through their lifetime .
 Additionally, these tests do not apply the relevant environmental stressors simultaneously, therefore, the degradation modes from those tests may not be realistic.